Skip to main content

 FICO and VantageScore don’t weigh credit factors identically.
 For example, VantageScore gives the most weight to payment history, designating it as "extremely influential" and accounting for 40% of the total score, whereas FICO gives a person’s payment history 35%.5

-What is a Good VantageScore?
+What Counts as a Good VantageScore?

-• 300-549: Time to boost your score.
+• 300 – 549: Time to boost your score.

-• 550-649: Getting better, but still got some work to do.
+• 550 – 649: Getting better, but you still have work to do.

-• 650-699: You're fair, but there's room to grow.
+• 650-699: Your score’s fair, but there’s room to grow.

-• 700-749: Good job, you're doing well.
+• 700 – 749: Good job, you’re doing really well!

-• 750-850: Excellent!
-You're at the top of the class.
+• 750 – 850: Excellent!
+You’re at the top of the class.

 What Makes Up Your VantageScore 3.0?

 • Age and Type of Credit (21%): How long you’ve had credit accounts and the types of credit you’ve had also play a role in calculating your score.
 Common types of credit include installment loans and credit cards.
-Older account ages help improve your score because they give lenders a longer-term view of how you manage money.12
+Older account ages help improve your score because they give lenders a longer-term view of how you manage money.11

 • Balances (11%): This component looks at your total owed balances.
 High balances may hurt your score even if you make on-time payments.

 • Recent credit (5%): Another component is how recently you’ve accessed new credit, such as applying for a new credit card or taking out a loan.
 This component looks at recent hard inquiries on your report.
-Try to avoid applying for credit you don’t need, as every hard inquiry stays on your credit report for two years and impacts your score.15
+Try to avoid applying for credit you don’t need, as every hard inquiry stays on your credit report for two years and impacts your score.13

 • Available credit (3%): The smallest factor takes into consideration how much credit you have access to, as lenders look for people who aren’t trying to access more credit than they need.
 Additionally, this component considers how you’re using your credit.
-For example, if your utilization ratio is low but you’ve maxed out one credit card, your score may drop.16
+For example, if your utilization ratio is low but you’ve maxed out one credit card, your score may drop.14

 Ways to Improve Your VantageScore

-• Keep Your Credit Utilization Ratio Low: Your credit utilization ratio refers to the amount of credit you're using compared to your total credit limit.
-Keeping this ratio low, generally below 30%, shows lenders you're not overly reliant on borrowed money.21
+• Keep your credit utilization ratio low: Your credit utilization ratio refers to the amount of credit you’re using compared to your total credit limit.
+Keeping this ratio low (typically below 30%) shows lenders that you’re in a good financial situation and don’t rely on credit cards or loans to make ends meet.17

 Final Thoughts